amidos2006/gym-pcgrl/README.md

   ...
 ```
 Also, you need to make sure that you setup the following parameters in the constructor:
-- `self._width`: the generated map width
+- `self._width`: the generated map width.
-- `self._height`: the generated map height
+- `self._height`: the generated map height.
+- `self._prob`: a dictionary for all the game tiles where keys are the tile names and the values are the probability of the tile appearing when initializing a random map.
-- `self._border_size`: the size of the border added around the generated level (in a lot of games there might be a border surrounding the level, it is a good idea to get that out)
+- `self._border_size`: the size of the border added around the generated level (in a lot of games there might be a border surrounding the level, it is a good idea to get that out).
-- `self._border_tile`: the tile name used for the border
+- `self._border_tile`: the tile name used for the border.
-- `self._tile_size`: the size of the tile in pixels to be used in rendering
+- `self._tile_size`: the size of the tile in pixels to be used in rendering.
-- `self._graphics`: a dictionary for all the game graphics where keys are the tile names and values are the loaded images using Pillow
+- `self._graphics`: a dictionary for all the game graphics where keys are the tile names and values are the Pillow images for rendering the problem.

 Feel free to override any other function if you need a behavior different from the normal behavior.
 For example: In all our problems, we want our system to not load the graphics unless it is going to render it.
 We override `render()` function so we can initialize `self._graphics` at the beginning of the `render()` instead of the constructor.